Tuesday, December 31, 2013

 I gathered my supplies: a serving tray from Academy (about $2), Snapware from Dollar Tree, mini marshmallows, packets of hot chocolate and apple cider, cinnamon, and those melty candy canes - great in a hot mug of coffee or cocoa!

 The small snap jar will be perfect for cinnamon sugar to sprinkle on top of hot drinks.
-I mixed about a cup of sugar with a tablespoon or so of cinnamon. *Be sure you wash your containers first in hot soapy water, then dry**
+I mixed about a cup of sugar with a tablespoon or so of cinnamon.

 These candy canes can also be found at Wal-mart sometimes - I got these at Dollar Tree.
-They had a bunch of them at the registers and were pushing them - I figure three packs will last approximately three weeks with my peeps drinking cocoa every day!
+They had a bunch of them at the registers and were pushing them.
+I figure three packs will last approximately three weeks with my peeps drinking cocoa every day!

 Everything fit nicely on the tray, and I even had room for some extra stirrers and mugs.

 I spent about $8 on it and have lots of marshmallows and cinnamon left to use, plus, we can set this up again next year.
-Such a cheery addition to the kitchen counter!
+Such a cheery addition to the kitchen counter.
+Santa, bring us some cold weather next week!

 Shared with: